Why & How to Target a Competitor’s Audience on Facebook

 You could choose just one category and use Meta's automated ad delivery.
 Still, depending on the size of the reach, you may end up with an overly large and general audience that is hard to make an impression or engagement.

-So, to target your ads more accurately, it's better to narrow your audience.
-To do that, you should add more than just one defining characteristic from the following criteria to better define your competitor's audience.
-You can try using different combinations until you are satisfied with the result.
+So, to target your ads more accurately, it’s better to narrow your audience.
+To do that, you should add more than just one defining characteristic from the following criteria to define your competitor’s audience better.
+You can try using different combinations until you’re satisfied with the result.

-- Interests: Browse or search for defining Interests to target fans that have Liked or shown interest in your competitor's Page.
+• Interests: Browse or search for defining Interests to target fans who have Liked or shown interest in your competitor’s Page and/or products.
+Remember—you may not be able to target a competitor directly, so an alternative would be to target interest in the specific product itself.

 You can also use the above categories to exclude fans you don't want to include in your sample audience.